13 Effective Learning Strategies: A Guide to Using them in your Maths Classroom 2026

 Students can draw, type and circle the relevant information to help them solve maths problems.

-STEM specialist tutors use effective tutoring strategies to encourage students to use various interactive tools to embed learning in long-term memory.
+Skye, the AI maths tutor, is trained to use effective tutoring strategies and to encourage students to use various interactive tools to embed learning in long-term memory.

 12. Flashcards